 Gym and fitness culture in the Dominican Republic is everywhere.
 So you have lots of options to find the right gym.
 Here are just a few:

-- The Body Shop – The most expensive on the 9th floor of a skyscraper offering stunning views of the city and three floors of a gym.
+- The Body Shop – The most expensive, on the 9th floor of a skyscraper offering stunning views of the city and FOUR floors of gym.
 There is one in Bella Vista and another in Naco (with an outdoor pool!)

 - Smart Fit